 Head Mens Tennis Coach

-As head coach of the mens program, Amadon has coached numerous Commonwealth Coast Conference (CCC) All-Conference honorees, one CCC Senior Scholar-Athlete, has eight times earned the CCC Sportsmanship Award (2007-2014), and has had multiple players achieve spots on the CCC All-Academic Team.
+As head coach of the men’s program, Amadon has coached numerous All-CCC honorees, one CCC Senior Scholar-Athlete, has eight times earned the CCC Sportsmanship Award (2007-2014), and has had multiple players achieve spots on the CCC All-Academic Team.

 Assistant Tennis Coach